1. There is one human culture

 7. Three reflections for preachers

-a.
-Preachers are to celebrate each person’s cultural diversity, by receiving what is good with thanksgiving and, importantly, allowing people to “feel comfortable” in their own skin.
+- Preachers are to celebrate each person’s cultural diversity, by receiving what is good with thanksgiving and, importantly, allowing people to “feel comfortable” in their own skin.
 So often an implicit goal in our discipleship is to equate Christ likeness with Anglo-Saxon middle class values.
-A Sudanese who becomes a Christian does not have to apologize for their ethnicity nor lose their cultural identity.
+A Sudanese who becomes a Christian does not have to apologise for their ethnicity nor lose their cultural identity.

 All of which is simply to say that Jesus is Lord in all areas of life.